Free to visit areas of Leighton House

 Learn more about the fascinating character of Frederic Leighton and his role as an artist, public figure, traveller and collector, through our introductory display case which takes pride of place in the museum’s new reception.

-Also on display and free to see are Leighton’s spectacular pair of 10 metre wide frieze paintings Music and The Dance, and a newly conserved bust of Leighton by sculptor Thomas Brock.
+Also on display and free to see are Leighton’s spectacular pair of 10 metre wide frieze paintings Music and The Dance, and a bust of Leighton by sculptor Thomas Brock.

 Leighton’s Athlete Wrestling with a Python